 While going head-to-head against the likes of the Honda Accord And Toyota Camry, the Altima's success is due to its combination of family-sedan-practicality with the handling and performance of a vehicle closer to those usually preferred by a driving enthusiast.
 What's more, with the introduction of the Nissan Altima Coupe in 2008, performance handling ability was further enhanced through its shorter wheelbase.

 They've also received solid independent ratings, again often centered around performance (particularly with the V-6 engine) handling and stability, but also include accolades for ride comfort, interior space, feature levels, strong styling and above-average resale values.

 Ratings by actual Altima owners have also been very good.
 Consumer Reviews over at Edmunds.com, for example, gives the Altima a 9 out of 10.
 Cars.com also gives it its "Best Bet" designation as a used car choice.

-The current Altima generation debuted for 2007 and has been produced through the current model.
+The fourth Altima generation debuted in 2007 and was produced through 2012.
 It's available in both sedan and coupe body styles with three trims: 2.5, 2.5 S and 3.5 SR. Powering the 2.5 models is a 2.5-liter four-cylinder engine with an output of 175 horsepower.
 The sedan comes with a continuously variable transmission (CVT), while the coupe can be found with either the CVT or a 6-speed manual transmission.
 Under the hood of the 3.5 SR is a 3.5-liter V6 that pumps out a robust 270 horsepower, paired with the same transmission choices as the 2.5.

-The previous Altima generation (the third) was produced for the 2002 - 2006 model years and is quite similar to the current version.
+The previous Altima generation (the third) was produced for the 2002 - 2006 model years and is quite similar to the fourth generation version.
 When compared to its predecessor, however, it added about 6 inches in length, a stronger body and a new suspension.
 It was also one of the most powerful family sedans at the time, equipped with either a 175-horsepower 2.5-liter four-cylinder engine or a 240-horsepower 3.5-liter V6 and was coupled with either a 5-speed automatic or 5-speed manual transmission.

 Also during this production run, and for more serious driving enthusiasts, the Altima SE-R (2005 and 2006) is particularly appealing due to its additional power, firmer suspension and 6-speed manual transmission.